 I wrote earlier about how we midlife women are often so busy taking care of the other people in our lives that we often don’t even see the signs when we are approaching burnout and need to take some time for to care for ourselves.
+Burnout is a real condition caused by stress and overwhelm and can even affect your physical health.

 The Self-Care Checklist